Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

 \subsection{Stripes and bubbles in QHE}

-Correlated arrangement of electrons in a lightly doped semiconductor leading to the Coulomb gap DOS is similar to a hierarchy of pinned by disorder Wigner crystals of different spacial scales.
-Therefore, I returned to Wigner crystals several times~\cite{WC1,WC2,WC3,WC4}.
-While studying spin splitting of Landau levels in 2DEG~\cite{WC5} we were wondering whether electrons of a spin split high Landau level can form a Wigner crystal.
-We discovered~\cite{WC6,WC7} that instead the peculiar box type of the electron-electron repulsion potential at a partially filled Landau level with quantum number $N \geq 2$ should lead to the stripe phase at its filling factor $0.4 < \nu < 0.6$ and to bubble phases at $\nu < 0.4$ and $\nu > 0.6$.
-Predicted phases were discovered in Refs.~\onlinecite{Jim,Du}.
-See the review of first 6 years of stripes and bubbles~\cite{WC8}.
+While studying spin splitting of Landau levels of 2DEG in a strong magnetic field~\cite{WC5} we were wondering whether electrons of a spin split high Landau level can form a Wigner crystal~\cite{AG}.
+We realized~\cite{WC6,WC7} that instead of Wigner crystal the peculiar box type of the electron-electron repulsion potential at a partially filled Landau level with quantum number $N \geq 2$ ~\cite{AG} should lead to the stripe phase at its filling factor $0.4 < \nu < 0.6$ and to bubble phases at $\nu < 0.4$ and $\nu > 0.6$.
+Predicted in~\cite{WC6,WC7} phases were discovered in Refs.~\onlinecite{Jim,Du}.
+See a comprehensive review of the first 6 years of stripes and bubbles~\cite{WC8}.

-Following ideas of the Ref.~\onlinecite{WC9} we recently calculated the resistivity anisotropy in a stripe phase and found that it should grow with the magnetic field $B$ as $B^{4}$.
-This result is in a good agreement with the experimental data for cleanest GaAs samples where the resitance anisotropy reaches 3000~\cite{WC10}.
+Following ideas of Ref.~\onlinecite{WC9} we recently calculated the ratio of large and small resistivities in a stripe phase and found that it should grow with the magnetic field $B$ as $B^{4}$.
+This result is in agreement with the experimental data for cleanest GaAs samples where the resistance anisotropy reaches 3000~\cite{WC10}.
 We also studied what the scattering by a short range disorder does to a stripe phase and its resistivity tensor.
-We discovered "hidden stripe phases" where the stripe order survives a growing short range disorder, but the resistivity is already isotropic~\cite{WC11,WC12}.
-Multiple bubble phases with different number of electrons per bubble were recently observed in GaAs~\cite{Zudov,Csathy} and graphene~\cite{Dean,Andrea}.
-They are direct relatives of the low density Wigner crystal.
+We discovered "hidden stripe phases" where the stripe order survives a growing short range disorder, but the resistivity becomes isotropic~\cite{WC11,WC12}.

+Multiple bubble phases with different numbers of electrons per bubble were recently observed in GaAs~\cite{Zudov,Csathy} and graphene~\cite{Dean,Andrea}.
+They are direct relatives of Wigner crystals observed at $\nu < 1/5$ and $\nu > 4/5$.